ObjectDB Database Search

 Query Parameters in JPA

-) The following method retrieves a Country object from the database by its name: public Country ... ). getSingleResult (); } The WHERE clause reduces the query results to Country objects whose name field value ... that is built by using the JPA Criteria API - parameters (as other query elements) are represented by objects
+a Country object from the database by its name: public Country getCountryByName( EntityManager em ... filters the query results to Country objects whose name field is equal to :name .
+The :name identifier ... , parameters and other query elements are represented by objects (of type ParameterExpression or

 JPA Named Queries